isakshamgupta/Leetcode-daily/README.md

 # 🚀 Daily LeetCode Challenge Tracker

-Welcome to my LeetCode solutions repo! 📚 This repo is dedicated to tracking my **daily problem-solving journey** on [LeetCode](https://leetcode.com/) — one problem at a time, every day.
+Welcome to my LeetCode solutions repo! 📚 This repo is dedicated to tracking my **daily problem-solving journey** on [LeetCode](https://leetcode.com/u/isakshamgupta/) — atleast one problem at a time, every day.

 ---